 Show simple item record

 dc.identifier.urihttp://hdl.handle.net/2123/15231

-dc.descriptionscholarly blogposten_AU
+dc.descriptionscholarly blogposten

 dc.description.abstractThe women scientists from the pre-World War II era, whose implements, publications and images were displayed as part of the League of Remarkable Women in Science exhibition, arouse in me an honouring of their quiet, dedicated sort of nationalism, in which deep connections with land and environment were intermingled with an ethic of humility and service.
 I went looking in Australia’s history for women scientists whose lives and careers would refute claims that women’s capacity for spatial and abstract reasoning is less than men’s, due to differences in the development and structure of the brain.
-If you’re interested in these questions, you may enjoy debates such as this from Harvard University.en_AU
+If you’re interested in these questions, you may enjoy debates such as this from Harvard University.en

-dc.publisherNational Museum of Australiaen_AU
+dc.publisherNational Museum of Australiaen

-dc.subjectwomen scientistsen_AU
+dc.subjectwomen scientistsen

-dc.subjectpre-World War IIen_AU
+dc.subjectpre-World War IIen

-dc.subjectRemarkable Women in Scienceen_AU
+dc.subjectRemarkable Women in Scienceen

+Show simple item record